Skip to content

 The Anxiety Disorders Association of Manitoba aims to:

-• offer self-help for all Manitobans affected by anxiety disorders
+• Offer self-help for all Manitobans affected by anxiety disorders

-• provide Cognitive Behavioural Programs (CBP), and ongoing support groups for the prevention, education, early intervention and management of anxiety disorders to adults.
+• Provide Cognitive Behavioural Programs (CBP), and ongoing support groups for the prevention, education, early intervention and management of anxiety disorders to adults.

-• provide resources for children, adolescents, adults, families, employers and health care professionals
+• Provide resources for children, adolescents, adults, families, employers and health care professionals

 Alzheimer Society of Manitoba